Lead Management

 | 1 | Create lead types to classify and manage potential visitors. |

-| 6 | Use the Engagement Cloud API to update custom attributes. |
+| 5 | Use the Engagement Cloud API to retrieve and enrich lead data. |

-| 7 | View data that Engagement Cloud collects in the lead panels of the Contact Center and Analytics Studio. |
+| 6 | View lead data in the Leads listing panel, Contact and Event views, and dashboards in the Contact Center and Analytics Studio. |

 More about leads

-In CoreMedia Digital Experience Platform, a lead contains contact information such as phone number, email address, and name of the contact, as well as the type of browser and device used to access the website, the creation and closing dates of the lead, RGUs, and the sale value.
+- The lead is closed automatically after a defined period of inactivity.
+You can define this period in the lead type settings.
+Each customer can have multiple leads, allowing for a comprehensive view of their interactions and potential opportunities.
+Leads also store specific information such as origin, provider, external campaign ID, and custom attributes.
+In CoreMedia Digital Experience Platform, a lead contains contact information such as phone number, email address, and name of the contact, as well as the type of browser and device used, the creation and closing dates, RGUs, and the sale value.

 Related links